Represent your robot

 I, robot

-Describe its field of view
+Describe its sensors

 The FoV characteristics